rahulraja25/rahulraja25.github.io/_pages/about.md

 On the personal front, I enjoy long treks, music from Pink Floyd and Odesza, learning about behavioural economics, psychology and exploring financial markets.
 I am an AI researcher by day and a geo-political analyst by night.
 Can talk about AI, MMA, F1 and life all day, everyday:)

-I am also open for research collaborations.
+I am open for research collaborations.
 Hit me up to discuss and collaborate on potential research problems!

+<span style="color:red"> Update: I am on the Industry job market!
+Please reach out (narend@umich.edu) if I might be a good fit for your team. </span>

 **News**: